Acrania (band)

 Acrania is a Mexican progressive/Latin metal band from Mexico City, founded in 2001 by guitarist and vocalist Luis Oropeza, drummer Johnny Chavez and guitarist Félix Carreón as Necrofilia.
-The band is known for their unique combination of death/thrash Metal with Latin jazz and Afro-Caribbean music as well as an unparalleled use of brass instrumentation and latin percussion.
+The band is known for their unique combination of death/thrash Metal with Latin jazz and Afro-Caribbean music as well as use of brass instrumentation and latin percussion.

 The current line-up includes Oropeza, drummer Johnny Chavez, guitarist César Cortés, bassist Alberto Morales and percussionist Dani Monti.
 The band has released three studio albums, one EP and two music videos since its formation.

-Their latest album Fearless was released on April 25, 2015 with the support of Mexico's Council for Culture and Arts, and has been listed amongst 2015 best albums from sites like Angry Metal Guy, Pure Grain Audio and No Clean Singing.
+Their latest album Fearless was released on April 25, 2015 with the support of Mexico's Council for Culture and Arts, and has been listed among 2015 best albums from sites like Angry Metal Guy, Pure Grain Audio and No Clean Singing.
 The band has released all their albums with artwork by Israeli artist Eliran Kantor.

 History

 Formation and the Necrofilia years (2001–2005)

 Acrania was formed in 2001 in Mexico City by guitarist Luis Oropeza, guitarist Félix Carreón, and drummer Johnny Chavez under the name Necrofilia.
 This first formation of the band recorded a self-titled demo in 2004, together with singer Diego Merino, bassist David Mejía, and keyboardist Jimena Contreras.
 Merino left the band in late 2004, with Oropeza stepping up as vocalist.
 In 2005, Mejía and Contreras would also leave the band, with Alberto Morales taking over as bassist.
 After this lineup change, the band decided that their refreshed musical style required a new name, so it became Acrania.